rprata/macgo/CONTRIBUTING.md

 ## Issues and Bug Reports

-If you encounter bugs or issues, please report them by opening an issue on our [GitHub Issue Tracker](https://github.com/yourusername/[Your Project Name]/issues).
+If you encounter bugs or issues, please report them by opening an issue on our [GitHub Issue Tracker](https://github.com/rprata/macgo/issues).
 When reporting issues, provide as much detail as possible, including steps to reproduce the problem.

-## Contact

-If you have questions or need further assistance, you can reach out to us at your@email.com.

-We appreciate your contributions to [Your Project Name] and look forward to working together to make it better!

 ## License